TemporaryAl/TemporaryAl/README.md

 - 👀 I’m interested in perhaps coding a thing or two during my life as a side hobby, but nothing serious.

-- 🌱 I’m currently learning how to even use this platform, lmao.
+- 🌱 I’m currently learning how to even use Visual Studio without hurting myself, lmao.